misterwolf/yii_test/README.md

 ## A simple Forum and Thread, with

-> Yii2 Advanced template - Better know system for large purpose.
+> Yii2 Advanced project - Better to know system with large and backend purpose.

 > Voting system